openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 ## Install cert-manager

-We will treat `cert-manager` like a core component of the cluster, so we install it into the `kube-system` namespace using the following command:
+We install it into the `kube-system` namespace using the following command:

 ```sh
 $ helm install \